7 Documentary Film Subgenres You Must Know

 nature documentary genre

-Similar to travel documentary, nature documentary consists of, obviously, nature and animals, or other non-human creatures, usually (but not necessarily) in their natural habitat.
-Most of them are made into television series.
-However, there are many films made for the cinemas too.
+Like travel documentaries, nature documentaries feature nature and animals, usually (but not necessarily) in their natural habitat.
+Most are made into television series, but many are also made for cinemas.

 Most of these types of films focus on place, species or a scientific idea.
 Although a big part of them have an educational purpose, there are plenty of documentaries that are made just for the pleasure of viewing.
 Not all of them have an on-screen presenter, and some of them lack voiceover as well.